FREQUENTLY ASKED QUESTIONS

 We offer financial assistance to families.
 We want to make CCA financially accessible to as many families as we can.
 Families that are interested should apply for an Opportunity Scholarship.
 CCA also has donation-funded, merit-based scholarships that may be available.

-Please also learn about our status with the McKay and Step-Up Scholarships.
+Please also learn about our status with the Family Empowerment Scholarships.

 CAN I SCHEDULE A SCHOOL VISIT?